varnish/Varnish-Book/varnish_book.rst

 ``Vary``
 ........

-- Selects a representation or a resource
+- Selects a representation of a resource
 - Be careful when using ``Vary``
 - Wrong usage can create a very large number of cached objects and reduce efficiency

 .. container:: handout

-   If an origin server sends ``Vary`` in a response, Varnish does **not** use this response to satisfy a later request unless the later request has the same values for the listed fields in ``Vary`` as the original request.
+   If the origin server sends ``Vary`` in a response, Varnish does **not** use this response to satisfy a later request unless the later request has the same values for the listed fields in ``Vary`` as the original request.
-   In other words, ``Vary`` expands the cache key required to match a new request to the stored cache entry.
+   As a consequence, ``Vary`` expands the cache key required to match a new request to the stored cache entry.

    ``Vary`` is one of the trickiest headers to deal with when caching.
    A caching server like Varnish does not necessarily understand the semantics of a header, or what part triggers different variants of a response.
    In other words, an inappropriate use of ``Vary`` might create a very large number of cached objects, and reduce the efficiency of your cache server.
    Therefore, you must be extremely cautious when using ``Vary``.

-   .. good usage

-   The most common usage of ``Vary`` is ``Vary: Accept-Encoding``, which tells Varnish that the content might look different depending on the request ``Accept-Encoding`` header.
-   For example, a web page can be delivered compressed or uncompressed depending on the client.
-   For more details on how to use ``Vary`` for compressions, please refer to https://www.varnish-cache.org/docs/trunk/users-guide/compression.html.

-   ..
-TODO for the author: Add compression to the Saving a Request chapter.

    .. bad usage

-   Caching objects taking into consideration all differences from requesters creates a very fine-grained cache.
+   Caching objects taking into consideration all differences from requesters creates a very fine-grained caching policy.
    This practice is not recommended, because those cached objects are most likely retrieved only by their original requester.
    Thus, fine-grained caching strategies do not scale well.
    This is a common mistake if ``Vary`` is not used carefully.